in28minutes/in28minutes.github.io/_posts/2016-01-01-article-template.md

 - JDK 1.8+

 ## Complete Maven Project With Code Examples
-> Our Github repository has all the code examples - TODO_URL
+> Our Github repository has all the code examples - https://github.com/in28minutes/spring-boot-examples/tree/master/TODO_URL

 ## Article Begins
 Some theory